 Team

 Projects shared with one or more people.
 Useful for finding work you’re collaborating on.
+On plans without team collaboration this tab is locked, and its icon changes to a padlock.

 Private